Advanced Engineering Tech - No T-Stat leads to overheating

 - bypass (tends open easier when TS is closed, tends to be hard to open when TS is open);

-When the TS is closed, the BP allows coolant to circulate between the block and pump while engine is cold; it takes about 5 psi of pressure difference on either side of the BP to open the BP (BP has pump low pressure on one side, and high pressure on the other side); since the TS is closed, there are two paths for coolant: thru BP (pushing it open against the BP spring) and thru heater circuit (which is narrow plumbing, higher resistance).
+When the TS is closed, the BP allows coolant to circulate between the block and pump while engine is cold; it takes about 5 psi of pressure difference across the BP to open the BP (BP has pump low pressure/suction on one side, and high pressure on the other side); since the TS is closed, there are two paths for coolant: thru BP (pushing it open against the BP spring) and thru heater circuit (which is narrow plumbing, higher resistance).

 When the TS is open, it pushes on the BP via a spring, and makes it harder for the BP to open, it takes about 10 psi pressure difference to open the BP; this causes coolant to flow out to the radiator (much less resistance than the BP) and return from the radiator thru the TS and into the pump inlet.

-If you remove the TS (and the BP which is integral with the TS), then coolant has a choice of paths: thru the BP port and into the pump inlet (pump suction); out to the radiator; thru the heater circuit; the last two have higher resistance; the BP port has very little resistance (and has pump suction pulling on it), so the coolant goes thru the BP port easily, into the pump and back into the block; some coolant will still go thru the radiator and heater cores, but most of the coolant goes thru the BP port.
+If you remove the TS (and the BP which is integral with the TS), then coolant has a choice of paths: thru the BP port and into the pump inlet (pump suction); out to the radiator; thru the heater circuit; the last two have higher resistance; with the TS/BP removed, the BP port is open, so the coolant goes thru the BP port easily, into the pump and back into the block; some coolant will still go thru the radiator and heater cores, but most of the coolant goes thru the BP port.